itsron143/ParkingLotActivity/README.md

 - better tests can be written for the activity.
 - the methods inside `ParkingLot.py` can be fragmented and refactored to be clearer.
 - handling exceptions for incorrect and illegal commands.
+- structure the project in a more pythonic way.